FixelAlgorithmsTeam/fixel/_posts/2019-11-27-fixel-edgehancer-3-user-guide.md

 ---
 ![Fixel EdgeHancer 3 Multi Scale Detail Booster Adobe Photoshop Plug In][01]

-# Fixel EdgeHancer 3 - Multi Scale Detail Booster Adobe Photoshop Plug In - User Guide
+# Fixel EdgeHancer 3 - Simple, Smart & Effective Edge Enhancer Filter - User Guide

 ## Introduction

 [Fixel EdgeHancer 3][98] is the 3rd generation of the [Fixel EdgeHancer][97] family.
 This version adds the following features:

- *	State of The Art Edge Preserving Engine
+ *	Edge Preserving Engine
 	The new engine is built on a global approach to image sharpening (As opposed to *Local Filters*) which reduce the artifacts and halos which are common in sharpening.
 	The new engine gives the user the ability to push farther the sharpening level for *Halos Free* stunning results.
  *	HTML Based UI